priore/AVPlayerOverlay/README.md

 # AVPlayerOverlay

-AVPlayer with custom controls and full screen features.
+AVPlayer with custom controls, full screen mode, subtitles (.srt) and AirPlay features.

 **HOW TO USE :**